menu

 Counce is a tiny town located in the state of Tennessee.
 With a population of 316 people and just one neighborhood, Counce is the 361st largest community in Tennessee.

-Overall, Counce’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Counce’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Counce in 2022 was $34,525, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $138,100 for a family of four.